octoml/TransparentAI/README.md

 For local pacakging for the model you can `cd` to e.g.
 `models/onnx_models` and run `octoml package`.

-For express packaging do the same as local but use `octoml package -e`

 To do full acceleration with hardware `cd` to `models/onnx_models/acceleration` and run `octoml package -a.`

+For express packaging(much faster) do the same as full but use `octoml package -e`

 ## k8s